-This was not an ideal place for Jews at the time as antisemitism mounted and so the Schowlański family felt obligated to emigrate to the United States.
-Lansky arrived in New York with his mother and siblings in 1911 to join his father who had come over a few years prior.
+Meyer Lansky was born in 1902 in Grodno, which was then part of the Russian Empire and is in present-day Belarus.
+This was not an ideal place for Jews at the time.
+Antisemitism was mounting, so the Schowlański family felt obligated to immigrate to the United States.
+Lansky arrived in New York with his mother and siblings in 1911 to join his father, who’d come over a few years prior.

 Manhattan’s Lower East Side, where Lansky was raised, was at the time packed with different cultures all crammed into one compact neighborhood.
-This is where Lansky’s roots of organized crime were first planted, and how he was able to form multi-ethnic partnerships.
+This is where Lansky’s seeds of organized crime were first planted, and how he was able to form multi-ethnic partnerships.

-Lanksy excelled at math and used his natural talents to start some backroom gambling games in the neighborhood.
+Meyer Lansky excelled at math and used his natural talents to start some backroom gambling games in the neighborhood.
 Just as his reputation around New York began to grow, so did prohibition.
 And with it, the start of the golden age of organized crime.

-When prohibition began officially in 1920, Meyer Lansky told Siegel that they had to organize in the same way the Irish and Italian gangs had.
+When prohibition began officially in 1920, Meyer Lansky told Bugsy Siegel that they had to organize in the same way the Irish and Italian gangs had.
 Together, they formed the Bugs and Meyer Mob, which later became one of the most well-known Prohibition gangs and lucrative rum-running operations.